mapeditor/tiled/docs/manual/editing-tile-layers.rst

 -  While holding ``Ctrl+Shift``, click any two points two draw a circle or ellipse centered on the first point.

--  Activate the *Random Mode* using the dice button on the tool bar to have the Stamp Brush paint with random tiles from the tile stamp.
+-  Activate the *Random Mode* using the dice button on the Tool Options toolbar to have the Stamp Brush paint with random tiles from the tile stamp.
 The probability of each tile depends on how often it occurred on the tile stamp, as well as the probability set on each tile in the *Tileset Editor*.

 -  In combination with the *Tile Stamps* view, it can also place randomly from a set of predefined tile stamps.
 This can be more useful than the *Random Mode*, which randomly places individual tiles.

+-  You can flip the current tile stamp horizontally/vertically by using ``X`` and ``Y`` respectively.
+You can also rotate left/right by using ``Z`` and ``Shift+Z`` respectively.
+These actions can also be triggered from the Tool Options tool bar.

 Terrain Brush
 -------------